-The Mission of the Nutrition Management Program at the Rochester Institute of Technology is based on the philosophy that a college graduate should have a broad-based education.
+The mission of the Nutrition Management program at the Rochester Institute of Technology is based on the philosophy that a college graduate should have a broad-based education.
 This encompasses meeting the current and future needs of students including preparation for registration eligibility and successful supervised practice as well as careers in the changing food and nutrition environment to better serve society.

-The Goals of the Nutrition Management Program
+Goals of the Nutrition Management Program

 - Prepare graduates to continually participate in professional development.

 Objectives/Outcomes of the Nutrition Management Program